Alejogb1/job-board/blog-data/how-can-cnn-pruning-be-implemented-when-weight-pruning-requires-prior-weight-removal.md

 id: "how-can-cnn-pruning-be-implemented-when-weight-pruning-requires-prior-weight-removal"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a common stumbling block when initially diving into convolutional neural network (cnn) pruning, particularly the weight-based methods.
 I've personally grappled with this precise issue back when I was optimizing a real-time object detection system for an embedded device – the computational constraints were… aggressive, shall we say.
 The challenge, as you’ve framed it, arises because pruning, by its very nature, involves removing connections (weights) from a network.
-If a pruning algorithm requires an *already pruned* network as input to perform weight removal effectively, it seems like a chicken-and-egg scenario.
+If a pruning algorithm requires an _already pruned_ network as input to perform weight removal effectively, it seems like a chicken-and-egg scenario.
 But it's more of an iterative process than a single, monolithic step.

 The fundamental misunderstanding here is often thinking about pruning as a single action.
 Instead, it's best understood as a sequence of operations, a feedback loop if you will, particularly when dealing with weight-based approaches.
-The process isn’t 'remove weights, *then* prune,' but rather 'assess the network, remove *some* weights based on assessment, reassess the network, remove *more* weights, and so on' until a desired level of sparsity is achieved or performance degrades unacceptably.
+The process isn’t 'remove weights, _then_ prune,' but rather 'assess the network, remove _some_ weights based on assessment, reassess the network, remove _more_ weights, and so on' until a desired level of sparsity is achieved or performance degrades unacceptably.
 The 'prior weight removal' you mention, thus, is actually occurring sequentially.
 Let's break down how this typically unfolds and how it can be managed effectively, along with examples.

 **The Iterative Nature of Weight Pruning**